Skip to main content

 Biography

-With Jamie Glister, James is Co-Editor of the best-selling Trusts textbook, Hanbury and Martin: Modern Equity, the 22nd edition of which was published in 201.
-In 2015/16, James won one of The School’s Teaching Excellence Awards, and in 2017 he was elected a Founding Fellow of the King’s Academy of Educators.
-He was previously The School’s Vice-Dean (Education) from 2019-2022.
+With Jamie Glister, James is Co-Editor of the best-selling Trusts textbook, Hanbury and Martin: Modern Equity, the 23rd edition of which is due to be published in 2024.
+James has won teaching awards at the University of Birmingham and at King’s.
+The School’s Teaching Excellence Awards, and in 2017 he was elected a Founding Fellow of the King’s Academy of Educators.
+He has been a Visiting Professor in Contract Law at the Católica Global School of Law, Universidade Católica Portuguesa (2016) and a Visiting Professor in Equity & Trusts at Hong Kong University (2018).
+James previously served as The School’s Vice-Dean (Education) from 2019-2022.

 Research interests

 James’ principal research interests are in private law, law reform and judicial reasoning in appellate courts.
 In particular, he has examined how adjudicative structures bear on substantive decision-making, with a focus on the United Kingdom Supreme Court.
 In July 2015, James co-organised a major international conference on the 50th anniversary of the Law Commissions at the UK Supreme Court, which led to an edited collection.
 Modern Equity has been cited in the English High Court, the Singapore High Court, the Alberta Court of Appeal and the Supreme Court of Canada.
 James was The School's PC Woo Research Fellow 2016-17.
 James is founding Co-Editor (with Erin Delaney and Andrew Lynch) of the book series Hart Studies on Judging and the Courts.
-James’ sabbatical project explores the interrelationship between legal institutions and legal change.

 News